-Hypocrite: At one point she complains about how Akihisa doesn't treat Minami with respect and manipulates her with lies when she's the one who constantly harasses her, attacks anyone who gets to close to her, resorts to blackmail, and even does things that would be grounds for criminal charges if not a restraining order in a more realistic setting on a regular basis.
+Mad Love: She constantly harasses Minami, attacks anyone who gets to close to her, resorts to blackmail, and even does things that would be grounds for criminal charges if not a restraining order in a more realistic setting on a regular basis.

-Voiced by: Saori Yumiba (Japanese) and Martha Harms (English)
+Voiced by: Saori Yumiba (JP) and Martha Harms (EN)